melezhik/sparrowdo/README.md

 ## Master host

-Master host is where Sparrow6 tasks "pushed" to target hosts.
+Master host is where Sparrow6 tasks "pushed" from totarget hosts.

 Sparrowdo should be installed on master host: